nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
-- `delete course 1` will delete 1st course listed in the course list panel of CLIpboard.
+- `delete course 1` will delete the 1st course listed in the course list.